Loan Calculator

 Use Export PDF to save a copy of the results.

-Each monthly payment M is calculated from M = P x [r(1+r)^n] / [(1+r)^n - 1], where P is the loan principal, r is the monthly interest rate (annual rate divided by 12, then by 100), and n is the total number of payments.
-Every payment first covers that month's interest (the remaining balance multiplied by r), and the rest reduces the principal.
+The calculation divides the annual interest rate by 12 and 100 to derive the monthly rate before applying it to the total number of payments.
+Every payment first covers that month's interest, calculated as the remaining balance multiplied by the monthly rate.
+The remainder of the payment reduces the principal balance.
 Because interest is charged on the outstanding balance, early payments are weighted heavily toward interest.
 As the balance falls over time, more of each payment goes toward principal until the loan is fully repaid.

 Worked Example